AppFlowy-IO/AppFlowy-Plugins/packages/appflowy_editor_plugins/lib/src/video_block/instructions.md

 Depending on what platforms you intend to use Video Block with, you will have to enable these permissions for each platform.

-Note that if you don't support videos from file, you can leave smoe out.

 ### Android

 You have to add these permissions to your `android/app/src/main/AndroidManifest.xml` (Android Manifest):